apache/cordova-docs/www/docs/en/2.4.0/cordova/file/fileobj/fileobj.md

 slice
 --------------

-Return a new File object, for which <a href="../filereader/filereader.html">FileReader</a> will return only the specified portion of the file.
+Return a new File object, for which FileReader will return only the specified portion of the file.
 Negative values for __start__ or __end__ are measured from the end of the file.
 The indexes are always relative to the current slice (see the full example).